Skip to main content

 What This Means for You

 1. True ownership: Your files aren't locked in a proprietary format or stored on someone else's server.
 They're right there in your Documents folder (or wherever you created your library).
+If the company behind any piece of software disappears tomorrow, files like these keep working.

 2. Portability: You can open your files in any text editor—VS Code, Obsidian, iA Writer, or even Notepad.
 They're just text.
+That means you're never trapped: if you ever want to move to another tool, your manuscript is ready to go.

 Finding Your Files